ClickHouse/clickhouse-docs/knowledgebase/delete-old-data.md

 ---
 title: Is it possible to delete old records from a ClickHouse table?
-description: "The short answer is “yes”.
+description: "The short answer is "yes".
 ClickHouse has multiple mechanisms that allow freeing up disk space by removing old data.
 Each mechanism is aimed for different scenarios."
 date: 2022-10-19
 ---

 # Is It Possible to Delete Old Records from a ClickHouse Table? {#is-it-possible-to-delete-old-records-from-a-clickhouse-table}

-The short answer is “yes”.
+The short answer is "yes".
 ClickHouse has multiple mechanisms that allow freeing up disk space by removing old data.
 Each mechanism is aimed for different scenarios.

 ## TTL {#ttl}